MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 BFS has the same time and space complexity as DFS in this example - $$O(N^2)$$.
 It also _feels_ parallel.
 It is because it switches between candidates very quickly - exploring horizontally across each level before exhausting and going to the next level in depth.

 > Note: We can do a microbenchmark to see that neither of DFS or BFS is relatively faster.
-This is an expected outcome for large, uniformly random mazes.
+This is expected for large, uniformly random mazes.
 Real world graphs typically carry structure bias towards depth (or width).
-Hence, choice of DFS/BFS should be informed by the structure of the graph.
+Hence, your choice of DFS/BFS should be informed by the structure of the graph.

 ```python
 # takes ~1 min